 1. No smoking!

 If you do smoke, please make sure that you don’t smoke in bed or on any flammable piece of furniture that you might fall asleep on.
 To be safe, smoke outside.
 Lock all lighters, matches and cigarettes in a cabinet out of children’s reach.

 BBQ safety is important to know now that summer is here.
 Make sure that you keep your BBQ outside where there is plenty of ventilation.
-The bbq should be away from any plants or low-hanging eaves, and your home.
-If you're using an electric bbq then always check the wiring to make sure it's not damaged or frayed.
+The BBQ should be away from any plants or low-hanging eaves, and your home.
+Many if not most properties have rules against gas BBQ grills, but even if you're using an electric bbq then always check the wiring to make sure it's not damaged or frayed.
 Never leave your grill unattended.

 4. Attend to your food while you are cooking

 Leaving food unattended is the leading cause of kitchen fires.
 If you have to leave the kitchen simply turn off the heat source on the stove top to prevent a kitchen fire.
 When cooking with children present, it's good to have a “no-go” zone so children won’t bump into you or get near the stove while you're cooking.

 5. Don’t store flammable substances in your apartment or car